jonathanaddington/ai-auto-alt/README.md

 has a local bind mount to the container and will persist across restarts.
 The initial Wordpress directory is commited to the repository so you can start the local instance without any additional setup.
 No other commits to the Wordpress directory should be made.

+The Wordpress admin page is at [http://localhost:8080/wp-admin](http://localhost:8000/wp-admin).
+The login is `ai-auto-alt:ai-auto-alt`